 Sebastopol requires design review for developments of 3 or more lots with 3 or more new units, and for any buildings (except ADUs) in zones other than single-family or duplex zones.
 The Design Review Board (DRB) delegates many of its functions to the Planning Director, who uses an administrative process to determine consistency with design guidelines and to ensure neighborhood compatibility.
 The Design Review function itself does not require public hearings, but the Code does give the City Council, DRB or Planning Director the authority to require a public hearing for residential developments of 10 or more units except when the application qualifies for exemption from a public hearing requirement under State law.
-Recently, the City has streamlined the development approval process by hosting a combined Tree Board and DRB hearing to reduce the number of total meetings required for a housing project.

 Stakeholder interviews indicated that the entitlement process for housing projects could be improved by eliminating some of the design discretion, and the City will adopt objective design standards as a part of Program A-3.1.